krehicbenjamin/ARTI-Task/README.md

 PythonEngine.PythonHome

 When startitring the application you can press the green play button with https next to it.
 Both models have separate controllers and services for easier checking.

+Regression model takes 28 inputs (because it was a requirement for it to be a GET method we have to pass it trough a query) You will have to add 28 new fields and then execute.
+TimeSeries model takes 10 inputs (because it was a requirement for it to be a GET method we have to pass it trough a query) You will have to add 10 new fields and then execute.